Simple Electricity Basics

 The plugs on electric appliances are designed to prevent their being plugged into an outlet with an incompatible power supply.
 Plugs and outlets are rated by a company called NEMA (National Electrical Manufacturers Association) who standardizes them internationally.
 These illustrations show what the most common plugs and outlets look like.

-The 5-15 (on the left) is the kind you will see mostly in homes and offices - with the two vertical rods - and is designed for electrical appliances that draw up to 15 amps.
-The 6-20 (center) is also very common and is often in residential garages, offices and factories where more powerful electrical appliances that draw 20 amps are often used.
-The 6-30 (right) is for electrical appliances that draw 30 amps and is more commonly seen in factories, warehouses and areas where even more powerful appliances are typically used.
+The 5-15 (the first, on the left) is the kind you will see mostly in homes and offices – with the two vertical rods – and is designed for electrical appliances that draw up to 15 amps.
+The 6-20 (second, center) is also very common and is often in residential garages, offices and factories where more powerful electrical appliances that draw 20 amps are often used.
+The 6-30 (third, right) is for electrical appliances that draw 30 amps and is more commonly seen in factories, warehouses and areas where more powerful appliances are typically used.
+Of course, there are other configurations for appliances that draw even more power.

 All plugs on outdoor electrical appliances have a grounding (earth) pin that helps prevent electrical shorts and fires.